preciofishbone/OmniaDocsG2/blocks/process-blocks/process-rollup/index.rst

 .. image:: process-rollup-block-settings-display.png

 + **Add Column**: Add the columns for the information to be shown on the list.
-Add least one column must be added or nothing will be shown.
+Add at least one column must be added or nothing will be shown.
 + **Adjust Columns**: (Displayed when you are adding columns.)
 Use this option for the order in which the selected columns are shown, left to right.
 + **Title**: You can add a title for the list in any or all availble languages.
 + **View Page Url**: If you have created a page that will be used to display any process when a user clicks on it, add the Url to the page here.
 Note that you don't have to create a page for this purpose.
 If you don't, a system page will be used.